(Scroll down for the Prologue from Worthy of This Great City)

 I figured this for academic envy.
 “You’ve read Foucault?”

-Now about what did finally happen.
+Now about what happened.

 I suspect Ruth walked out onto that stage in a rage of frustrated arrogance.
 For one endless minute she simply stood behind the microphone and stared out at us, the thousand dark humps under blankets, the bouncing neon glow sticks, the luminous haze at the line of food concessions, the smokers tapping off ash by the Porta Potties, and the awkward, restless shadows moving up and down the roped-off aisles or carefully stepping over the confusion of tarps and blankets.